Sunda Empire

-The Sunda Democratic Empire, also known as the Sunda Empire-Earth Empire or simply Sunda Empire, was a community-based micronation established in Bandung, Indonesia.
-Self-proclaimed to be the successor of the Macedonian Empire and have dominion over many or all countries in the world, the organization was publicly declared and became a media sensation in Indonesia in 2020.
+The Sunda Democratic Empire, also known as the Sunda Empire–Earth Empire or simply Sunda Empire, was a micronation based in Bandung, Indonesia.
+Self-proclaimed to be the successor of the Macedonian Empire and to have dominion over many or all countries in the world, the organization was publicly declared and became a media sensation in Indonesia in 2020.
 The micronation had been conceptualized since around 2003 and was first reported in the media in 2007.
 Shortly after the public declaration, the leading figures of the Sunda Empire were arrested for fraud.

 History

 Around 2003, Nasri Banks learned about the Sunda Empire from unspecified sources.
 His wife, Raden Ratna Ningrum, then claimed that the empire was the successor to Alexander the Great's empire.
-That year, Nasri was approached by a man named Jhonson Low, who presented to him a "deposit certificate from the Offshore Atlantic Bank" in the amount of two billion US dollars.
+That year, Nasri was approached by a man named Jhonson Low, who presented to him a "deposit certificate from the Offshore Atlantic Bank" in the amount of US$2 billion.
 Nasri and Ratna then provided funds to Jhonson for the purpose of recovering the deposited money.

-Their daughter, Fathia Reza, maintained communication with Jhonson by email, and eventually received a proof of funds dated September 18, 2005 for 500 million US dollars, payable to "HIM Princess Fathia Reza R Wiranatadikusumah Siliwangi Al Misri" and allegedly signed by Union Bank of Switzerland chairman Marcel Ospel and CEO Peter Wuffli.
+Their daughter, Fathia Reza, maintained communication with Jhonson by email, and eventually received a proof of funds dated 18 September 2005, for US$500 million, payable to "HIM Princess Fathia Reza R Wiranatadikusumah Siliwangi Al Misri" and allegedly signed by Union Bank of Switzerland chairman Marcel Ospel and CEO Peter Wuffli.
 Convinced by their mother's story, Fathia and her sister Lamira Roro decided to further research the Sunda Empire and traveled to Singapore, Malaysia, and Brunei.

-On July 24, 2007, Malaysian newspaper The Star reported that Fathia and Lamira had been detained by the Malaysian immigration authorities for attempting to enter Sarawak from Brunei using Sunda Empire diplomatic passports, allegedly issued in Basel where their parents were in "exile", and claiming to be princesses of the Sunda Empire.
+On 24 July 2007, Malaysian newspaper The Star reported that Fathia and Lamira had been detained by the Malaysian immigration authorities for attempting to enter Sarawak from Brunei using Sunda Empire diplomatic passports, allegedly issued in Basel where their parents were in "exile", and claiming to be princesses of the Sunda Empire.
 In January 2008, they were freed by the Sessions Court, but maintained their claim of Sunda Empire instead of Indonesian citizenship, making them ineligible for deportation to Indonesia.
 The Malaysian authorities, therefore, deemed them stateless individuals, and they were interned at the Machap Umboo Immigration Depot under UNHCR supervision.